bigboards/bigboards-docs/docs/software/bootstrap.md

 	1. `bb firmware update`
 1. If your internal network is on a conflichting range, you can switch the IP range
 	1. `bb network switch xxx.yyy.zzz` to choose the network subnet you like to use.
-	1. Normally your Hex is initialized to `10.20.xyz` where `xyz` is the Hex's number in our backoffice application (Podio)
+	1. Normally your device is initialized to `172.17.<SEQ>` where `<SEQ>` is the device's number in our backoffice application

-## Verify proper functioning of your Hex
+## Verify proper functioning of your device
-After the initialisation in the previous step, your Hex should be at the required firmware and fully operational.
+After the initialisation in the previous step, your device should be at the required firmware and fully operational.

-Verify your Hex by
+Verify your device by

-1. browse to the management console `http://<hex>.hex.bigboards.io:7000`
+1. browse to the management console `http://<device-ip>:7000` using either the internal or the external IP.
+Normally your device
 1. check that all your nodes are visible in the dashboard
 1. can you access all your nodes via SSH?

+The next step is to [link your device](link.md) to the [BigBoards Hive](hive.md).